 The DMin program, within the Toronto School of Theology (TST), is designed to assist students in gaining advanced expertise in the practice of ministry as well as advanced skill in a specialized area of research particular to their ministry.
 The normal length of the program is four years.

 A Letter from the Director of the Doctor of Ministry Program

 Dear Colleague in Ministry,

-Thank you for considering the Doctor of Ministry program at the Toronto School of Theology (TST).
+Thank you for considering the Doctor of Ministry program at Toronto School of Theology.

-The DMin program at TST, in its 37th year of operation, is the oldest in Canada having been established in 1977.
-During that time it has faithfully served the church through its graduates whose ministry and leadership have been recognized and appreciated in Canada and internationally.
+The DMin program, in its 39th year of operation, is the oldest in Canada having been established in 1977.
+The degree is conferred by the college of registration and the University of Toronto.
+Since its inception the DMin program has faithfully served the church through its graduates whose ministry and leadership have been recognized and appreciated in Canada and internationally.

 Imagine what this rich learning experience could offer you and those you serve.
 Please contact me if you have questions or want to explore the possibilities further.

 Director, Doctor of Ministry Program